Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Are you considering starting your own business in Wisconsin but don’t know where to start?
-An early step that needs to be taken is forming the business structure, and a popular choice is the Limited Liability Company (LLC).
+An early step is forming the business structure, and a popular choice is the Limited Liability Company (LLC).

-There are many benefits to forming a Wisconsin LLC, and this guide will explain what an LLC is, the benefits of forming one in Wisconsin, and how to go about doing it.
+Forming a Wisconsin LLC has many benefits, and this guide will explain what an LLC is, the benefits of forming one in Wisconsin, and how to set one up.

 Is an LLC right for you?

 An LLC, or Limited Liability Company, is a type of business entity that provides limited liability to its owners.
-This means that the personal assets of the LLC’s owners are protected in the event that the business is sued.
-An LLC can be set up with just a few simple steps, and it can be operated like any other type of business.
+This means that the LLC’s owners’ personal assets are generally protected if the business is sued.
+An LLC can be set up with just a few simple steps and operated like any other type of business.

-Unlike a sole proprietorship or partnership, where the small business owner can be personally liable for lawsuits against the business, the LLC is a separate business structure, protecting the LLC owner’s personal assets.
+Unlike a sole proprietorship or partnership, where the small business owner can be personally liable for lawsuits against the business, an LLC is a separate business structure that protects the LLC owner’s personal assets.

 Besides liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, general partnership, and corporation because of the multiple tax options, ease of administration, and management flexibility.